Powered By

 • Tibault's Will:

-• Replaces Steadfast Berserker's and trades some defense for a large power increase.
+• Replaces Undying and trades some passive healing for a power increase.

 • Tuskhelm of Joritz the Mighty:

-• Replaces Relentless Berserker's, which is moved to our Gloves.
-An amazing helmet that offers us a little bit of everything in the way of offense.
+• Replaces Relentless Berserker's, which is moved to our Boots.
+This is a great item that offers us a little bit of everything in the way of offense.
 It is even a great defensive choice since it grants additional ranks of Aggressive Resistance.

 4. If you're lucky enough to obtain the following Uber Uniques, they're useful for the build.